ryanfisher/fossa/README.md

 ## Required Initialization Arguments

 - `entry_point` the starting url

+## Available Crawl Options

 - `tag` a value to track a particular crawler

-## Available Crawl Options

 - `internal` defaults to false
+- `process` a function that processes the html body of each response

 ## Installation